decentralized-identity/didcomm.org/gossyp/README.md

 ### First check

-An hour later, Bob finishes revising the partnership's *Articles of Incorporation* doc.
+Suppose that an hour after his untransmitted post, Bob finishes revising the partnership's *Articles of Incorporation* doc.
 He wants Alice and Carol to sign.
 Maybe he uses a DIDComm `collect-signatures` protocol for this.
 This would NOT be a message in the gossyp protocol -- but the act of sending a `collect-signatures` message might cause his phone to retry the internet connection, and he might discover that now he's online again.
-Suppose what Bob ends up sending to Alice and Carol, in this span of connectivity, begins just with this non-gossyp message &mdash; *but notice the `gossyp` header it carries*:
+Maybe what Bob ends up sending to Alice and Carol, in this new span of connectivity, begins just with a non-gossyp message &mdash; *but notice the `gossyp` header it carries*:

 ```jsonc
 {